-Maas Lloyd has a remuneration policy in place.
-The remuneration policy for identified staff of Hampden Insurance Group and its related entities (incl.
-Maas Lloyd) is outlined, as well as for the non-identified staff.
-The remuneration policy formalizes key decision-making processes, responsibilities and key principles around the remuneration.
+Maaslloyd has a remuneration policy in place.
+The remuneration policy for identified staff is outlined, as well as for the non-identified staff.
+The remuneration policy formalizes key decision-making processes, responsibilities and key principles with respect to the remuneration.
 The remuneration policy is an integral part of the corporate strategy and risk profile and maintains a sustainable balance between short-term and long-term value creation, building on our responsibility towards our clients, society and all other stakeholders.

-Specific requirements apply to identified staff including Supervisory Board members, members of the Management Board and holders of Solvency II key functions.
+Specific requirements apply to identified staff being Supervisory Board members, members of the Management Board ,Staff members responsible for Compliance, Risk Management, Actuary, Internal Audit, HR and control Functions and Department Managers.
 All other employees are considered non-identified staff.

-The remuneration package for the Management Board has three components;
+The remuneration package for the Management Board has the following components: